DhruvaG2000/Blog-GSoC21/README.md

 ## Introduction
 As given on the [official website](https://learn.bela.io/get-started-guide/say-hello-to-bela/#what-is-bela), Bela is a hardware and software system for creating beautiful interaction with sensors and sound.<br>
 Bela has a lot of analog and digital inputs and outputs for hooking up sensors and controlling other devices, and most importantly Bela has _stereo audio i/o_  allowing you to interact with the world of sound. <br>
-Both Bela systems use the same Bela software.
+All Bela systems so far use the same Bela software.
 It uses a customized Debian distribution which - most notably - uses a _Xenomai kernel_ instead of a stock kernel. _Xenomai_ is _co-kernel_ for Linux which allows to achieve hard ___real-time performance___ on Linux machines ([ref: xenomai.org](http://xenomai.org/)).
-It thus takes advantage of features of the BeagleBone computers and can achieve extremely fast audio and sensor processing times. <br>
+It thus takes advantage of features of the BeagleBone computers and can achieve extremely low-latency audio and sensor processing times. <br>
-Although the proposal Title mentions support for AI, I will try to develop a standardized setup that allows an easy jump across all TI chips.
+Although the proposal Title mentions support for AI, I have developed a standardized setup that allows an easy jump across all TI chips.

 **Bela and BB**
 <br>